Success as a Cat

 She excelled in both of them.

 Most notable, she showed an interest in me.
 She demonstrated confidence.
-And her manner was consistent in both interviews.
+And her manner was consistent.

 So I offered her a position as office clerk, which she accepted.